-One of Edmonton's premier attractions, the Park represents four distinct time periods, exploring Edmonton's development from a fur trade post in the vast Northwest, to a booming metropolitan centre after the First World War.
-The park features over 75 structures many of which are the originals.
-Costumed interpreters operate the site and live the way of the past.
-Exploring each building, each room, and talking to the 'inhabitants' makes for an extremely enjoyable recreational visit.
+One of Edmonton's premier attractions, the Park represents four distinct time periods, exploring Edmonton's development from a fur trade post in the vast Northwest, to a booming metroplitan center after the First World War.
+The park features over 75 structures many of which are the original buildings.
+Costumed interpreters abound on the site and live the way of the past.
+Exploring each building, each room, and talking to the "inhabitants" makes for an extremely enjoyable recreational visit.
 This attraction can be viewed in a few hours or may take many return visits to appreciate the sense of the past.

 Maps of each period have been included for navigation ease..